-Net cash from investing activities was \$9.3 million for 2015 compared to \$1.1 million for 2014.
-This was due in part to us collecting more Accounts than we were invested in for the year.
-As of December 31, 2015, our finance receivables fell by \$1.2 million as compared to December 31, 2014.
-The decline was attributed to the lack of capital needed to invest in new accounts.
-Our primary business relies on our ability to invest in units, and during the year ended December 31, 2015, this balance decreased from the year ended December 31, 2014.
+For the year ended December 31, 2016, our finance receivables fell by \$0.73 million.
+This was due to the Company collecting more Accounts than were invested in for the period.
+Our primary business relies on our ability to invest in accounts, and during the year ended December 31, 2016, this balance decreased compared with the year ended December 31, 2015.
 This balance has been in consistent decline since 2012.
-This balance is very susceptible to housing market fluctuations, but as our current market penetration is less than 1% in Florida.
-We believe there is still a large untapped market for our product offerings to grow in Florida and elsewhere.
-Related to our original product, for the year ended December 31, 2015, we acquired 233 accounts for \$0.17 million compared with 496 accounts for \$0.36 million for the year ended December 31, 2014.
-Related to our New Neighbor Guaranty product for the year ended December 31, 2015, we acquired 97 new accounts and made a total investment of \$0.11 million compared with 67 new accounts and total investment of \$0.02 million in the year ended December 31, 2014.
+This balance is very susceptible to housing market fluctuations, but as we believe our current market penetration is less than 1% in Florida, we believe there is still a large, untapped market for our product offerings to grow in Florida and elsewhere.
+Regarding our original product, for the year ended December 31, 2016, we acquired 288 Accounts (154 HOA Accounts and 134 COA Accounts) for approximately \$130,000 compared with 233 accounts (128 HOA Accounts and 105 COA Accounts) for approximately \$170,000 for the year ended December 31, 2015.
+Generally HOA Accounts under the original product do not have any associated initial cash outlays as we choose to limit our funding amounts for those units.
+Regarding our New Neighbor Guaranty product, for the year ended December 31, 2016, we made a total investment of \$393,000 compared with a total investment of \$417,000 in the year ended December 31, 2015.
+The proceeds from the payouts of Accounts was partially offset by costs incurred in connection with the acquisition of real estate owned assets in the amount of \$0.50 million for the year ended December 31, 2016.
+Included in this cost were two real estate owned assets purchased for approximately \$172,000.